 Beyond the CV

 I am uncomfortable with labels and categorisation.
 It is too easy to look at people and what they do in terms of black-and-white distinctions, compartmentalising them, placing them in boxes.
-Instead, I am drawn to border-crossing and the synthesis of concepts and ideas.
+Instead, I am drawn to border-crossing, synthesis and mash-up.
 The Neo-Generalist, which I co-authored, contains the notion that ‘we are all an assembly of what we have read, the people we have met, the places we have visited, the conversations we have had, the work we have done’.

 In my own case, I have lived and studied in both the UK and Spain, before settling with my family in Whitstable, a coastal town in Kent.
 I hold a degree in Spanish and Latin American Studies and a PhD in Film Studies.
 My passion for literature, cinema and sports like rugby and cycling remain essential to how I view and engage with the world around me.
-This is the foundation for my writing, through which I seek to blend cultural studies and business theory about leadership and organisation, among other topics.
+This is the foundation for my writing, through which I seek to blend cultural studies with a variety of other topics.

 I have had no job more satisfying than helping someone else translate a rough idea into a book in their hands.
 It allows me to draw on my interests in research, writing, editing and mentoring while providing a service that helps others realise their ambitions.
 It enables me to collaborate with fascinating people all around the world.
 It means, too, that I never stop learning.